 In 1900, Mr. Kloman married Eleanor Marshall Trapnell of Charles Town, W. Va., who died last Christmas Day.
 Surviving are three children, the Rev. Edward Felix Kloman, rector of Old Christ Church, Philadelphia; Joseph Trapnell Kloman, New York artist, and Mrs. Mark Jenkins, wife of the rector of Calvary Church, Fletcher, N. C.; two brothers, Dr. E. H. Kloman of Baltimore and William C. Kloman of Washington, and five sisters, Mrs. Jesse A. Davis of Baltimore, Miss Agnes Kloman of Warrenton; Mrs. John E. Lightbourne of Louisville, Ky.; Mrs Edwards Wilson of Pittsburgh, and Mrs. Aisquith Robinson of Baltimore.

-Religion Episcopalian Cause of Death Stroke Died 29 Aug 1942 Orange, Essex, NJ, USA Buried Rev. Henry Felix Kloman, Elizabeth Marshall Trapnell (Kloman), and Antony Joseph Kloman
+Religion Episcopalian Cause of Death Stroke Death 29 Aug 1942 Orange, Essex, NJ, USA Burial Rev. Henry Felix Kloman, Elizabeth Marshall Trapnell (Kloman), and Antony Joseph Kloman